ozagordi/VisitNapoli/Vomero.md

 Vanvitelli.
 Finally, the real reason why anyone should visit Vomero:
 **Friggitoria Vomero**.
 It's been in **piazza Fuga** since the fifties at least, just opposite the Funicolare Centrale.
 All they serve is fried stuff that you take away.
-When I was at high school we used to have something like "2000 lire di misto", that would be mixed stuff for one euro and it was a lot.
-Now the price have probably risen, but maybe not much.
+In the nineties one could easily be satisfied with something like "2000 lire di misto", that would be mixed stuff for one euro.
+It was a lot.